 Substantial Cost Savings

-Becoming compliant with the GDPR will cost businesses an estimated £300-£450 per employee.
+Becoming compliant with the GDPR will cost businesses at least $50,000.
 There are also severe financial penalties for those who fail to comply.
 Taken as a gross loss, that’s bad…

 …but GDPR will also enable cost-savings, too.
 As the volume of data decreases, data storage costs will decrease.
 Businesses will no longer waste money retaining the personal data of people who won’t buy their products.